 The testers are responsible for completing training on the protocol and supporting procedures and equipment and providing those records to QA to insert into the training files.

-Testers are responsible for printing out the entirety of this protocol, filling it out as applicable, and submitting these records to QA upon the completion of the test.
+Testers are responsible for printing out the entirety of this protocol, filling it out as applicable, and submitting these records to QA for retention upon the completion of the test.

 Reviewers